UMBC-EEHPC/AIdeckTestbed/Documentation/Toolchain.md

 There's a Docker image published by Bitcraze which has an entire GAP SDK + Toolchain instance setup inside of it, and although it works for simple applications, the GAP SDK it uses is, at least as of the time of writing, extremely out of date by a year or so.
 This caused plenty of headaches when attempting to begin exporting neural networks for the GAP8, so as a result, it is highly recommended one downloads and installs the latest GAP SDK along with the various bits required to use it, like GreenWaves' compiler and linker.

+## Uploading Programs to the AI-deck

+Bitcraze is currently working on a method of enabling the user to flash the GAP8 and NINA processors remotely via WiFi, however, it isn't fully functional yet (as of April 30th, 2022), so in order to flash the GAP8, one will need a JTAG cable of some sort to connect to the GAP8 and NINA's headers.

 ## Setting Up The Toolchain

 This repository contains a bash script that will automatically download, compile, and install the GAP SDK, GCC, Binutils, Embedded Template Library, and GoogleTest into this project directory.
 Unfortunately, as the script is somewhat cobbled together just like the rest of the project, it isn't very robust.
 If the build fails for any reason, you're likely going to either have to continue the rest of the build by hand, or delete the intermediate files and restart the build script.